 Hair dyes, particularly in past decades, contained some carcinogenic chemicals, but the chemical constituents have changed over time (IARC, 2010).
-Hair dye use, particularly dark hair dyes for longer duration, has been weakly linked with adult AML in a large case-control study (Rauscher et al, 2004), but not in a large cohort study (Altekruse et al, 1999).
-Most studies have found no relationship for total or specific types of leukemias (Correa et al, 2000; IARC, 2010; Zhang et al, 2012).
-Weak associations have been reported in some case-control studies of MDS (Ido et al, 1996), CML (Cantor et al, 1988), and essential thrombocythemia (Mele et al, 1996) based on small numbers of exposed cases and limited exposure data.
+Hair dye use, particularly dark hair dyes for longer duration, has been weakly linked with adult AML in a large case-control study (Rauscher et al., 2004), but not in a large cohort study (Altekruse et al., 1999).
+Most studies have found no relationship for total or specific types of leukemias (Correa et al., 2000; IARC, 2010; Zhang et al., 2012).
+Weak associations have been reported in some case-control studies of MDS (Ido et al., 1996), CML (Cantor et al., 1988), and essential thrombocythemia (Mele et al., 1996) based on small numbers of exposed cases and limited exposure data.

 <1> INFECTIOUS AGENTS

-Few studies have assessed the potential role of infectious agents in the etiology of myeloid neoplasms, and findings have not been consistent (Doody et al, 1992; Zheng et al, 1993).
-An intriguing finding was a positive association between early age at onset of childhood viral infections and risk of AML (Cooper et al, 1996).
+Few studies have assessed the potential role of infectious agents in the etiology of myeloid neoplasms, and findings have not been consistent (Doody et al., 1992; Zheng et al., 1993).
+An intriguing finding was a positive association between early age at onset of childhood viral infections and risk of AML (Cooper et al., 1996).
 Excess risk of myeloid leukemia has also been reported in patients with acquired immunodeficiency syndrome (AIDS) (Shiels and Engels, 2012), but the reasons are unknown.
 In a large study in Sweden that linked hospital discharge data with population-based cancer registry data, the investigators found modest 30 percent statistically significant excess risks of adult AML and MDS associated with a history of any prior infectious disease.
-These findings were based on elevated risks of AML in relation to prior pneumonia, tuberculosis, intestinal infections, septicemia, hepatitis C, pyelonephritis, sinusitis, nasopharyngitis, upper respiratory infections, meningitis, cytomegalovirus, and cellulitis, with individual risk estimates ranging from 1.2-5.6, but the majority <2-fold elevated (Kristinsson et al, 2011).
+These findings were based on elevated risks of AML in relation to prior pneumonia, tuberculosis, intestinal infections, septicemia, hepatitis C, pyelonephritis, sinusitis, nasopharyngitis, upper respiratory infections, meningitis, cytomegalovirus, and cellulitis, with individual risk estimates ranging from 1.2-5.6, but the majority <2-fold elevated (Kristinsson et al., 2011).
 The elevated risks were still apparent when infections occurring less than 3 years before diagnosis were excluded.
 Increased risk of MDS was associated with prior history of pneumonia and cellulitis, and the elevated risks also were apparent when a latency of 3 or more years was considered.
 The Swedish linked registry analysis was based on infections treated on an inpatient basis, without specific validation of the diagnoses of infection, and without available treatment data and other potentially confounding information.
 These associations need to be confirmed in other populations.
 Given the indolent nature of many MDS cases and the often lengthy period between onset and clinical diagnosis, future studies should consider longer latency periods.
 Identification and validation of relevant infectious agents in animal and human studies would be helpful, particularly if sufficient numbers of MDS cases could be evaluated in a large cohort pooling project to determine the likelihood that the associations are etiological in nature.

 <1> REPRODUCTIVE FACTORS

 Data are limited and inconsistent on the relationship between exogenous hormone use and myeloid neoplasms.
-A small population-based case-control study of acute leukemia in the Province of Rome described an increased risk of AML among women who took oral contraceptives based on drugs received through the National Health Service in Italy at least 12 months before diagnosis (Traversa et al, 1998).
-In contrast, a small case-control study in Minnesota reported a protective effect between longer duration of oral contraceptive use and adult acute leukemia (Poynter et al, 2013).
+A small population-based case-control study of acute leukemia in the Province of Rome described an increased risk of AML among women who took oral contraceptives based on drugs received through the National Health Service in Italy at least 12 months before diagnosis (Traversa et al., 1998).
+In contrast, a small case-control study in Minnesota reported a protective effect between longer duration of oral contraceptive use and adult acute leukemia (Poynter et al., 2013).
 The Minnesota study found little evidence for an association between other reproductive factors or use of hormone replacement therapy and risk of myeloid leukemia overall or, specifically, AML or CML.

 <1> MEDICAL CONDITONS